frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/regional/india/setup-e-invoicing.md

 <!-- add-breadcrumbs -->
 # E-Invoicing under GST

+> Introduced in version 13

 E-Invoicing has been introduced to standardize the invoicing process.
 All ERPs and software have to accommodate the invoice format defined by GSTN.
 It also provides a level of automation in filling GSTR reports.

-Under the new e-invoicing system, businesses with turnover higher than 100Cr are supposed to get all business to business (B2B) invoices electronically authenticated with GSTN by generating a unique Invoice Reference Number (IRN).
+Under the new e-invoicing system, businesses with turnover higher than ₹100Cr are supposed to get all business to business (B2B) invoices electronically authenticated with GSTN by generating a unique Invoice Reference Number (IRN).

 To help automate the E-Invoicing process, we have integrated ERPNext with a GST Suvidha Provider (GSP) so you can easily authenticate ERPNext Sales Invoices with GSTN.

-## Prerequisites
+## 1. Prerequisites

 - You must have a registered account on E-Invoice [portal](https://einvoice1.gst.gov.in/)
-- GST Accounts must be set in the **GST Settings** DocType.
+- GST Accounts must be set in the "GST Settings" DocType.

-## Setting up
+## 2. Setting up E-Invoicing

-### Getting Credentials
+### 2.1 Getting Credentials

-1. Login into E-Invoice [portal](https://einvoice1.gst.gov.in/) with your username & password.
+1. Login into E-Invoice [portal](https://einvoice1.gst.gov.in/) with your username and password.
+Register with a username and password if you haven't created an account already.
-1. Click on **API registration** on the sidebar.
+1. Click on "API registration" on the sidebar.
-1. Click on **User Credentials** from the expanded list.
+1. Click on "User Credentials" from the expanded list.
-1. Click on **Create API User**.
+1. Click on "Create API User".
-1. Click on **Through GSP** and select **Adequare Info Private Limited**.
+1. Click on "Through GSP" and select "Adequare Info Private Limited".
 1. Create a username and password which will be used to authenticate with GSP.

-### Setting Up ERPNext
+### 2.2 Setting Up ERPNext

-Go to **E-Invoice Settings** and click on the **Enable** checkbox.
+Go to "E-Invoice Settings" and click on the "Enable" checkbox.

 1. **GSTIN**: GSTIN by which your company is registered on the e-invoice portal.
-1. **Username**: Username created in the previous step.
+1. **Username**: Username created in the previous step for authenticating with GSP.
-1. **Password**: Password created in the previous step.
+1. **Password**: Password created in the previous step for authenticating with GSP.

-### Generating IRN
+### 2.3 Generating IRN

-Create a sales invoice and keep it under the Draft state.
+Create a Sales Invoice and keep it in the Draft state.
 Click on the **E-Invoicing** button group and then on **Generate IRN**.
 If the Sales Invoice doesn't have any validation errors, IRN will be generated and updated in the Sales Invoice.
-You can now submit the invoice and print the E-Invoice with QRCode image by selecting **GST E-Invoice** Print Format while printing.
+You can now submit the invoice and print the E-Invoice with QRCode image by selecting "GST E-Invoice" Print Format while printing.

 <img class="screenshot" src="/docs/assets/img/regional/india/einv_gen_irn_button.png">

-Once IRN is generation process is successful, QRCode and IRN will be stored in the sales invoice.
-Once these are generated sales invoice fields cannot be edited.
+Once IRN is generation process is successful, QRCode and IRN will be stored in the Sales Invoice.
+Once these are generated, Sales Invoice fields cannot be edited.

 <img class="screenshot" src="/docs/assets/img/regional/india/einv_generated_irn.png">